jina2k/movtomp4/README.md

 Made for personal use, for ease of viewing on Windows 10's proprietary app "Movies & TV".
 (Instead of using VLC media player)

+Update: Since MOV files are now playable under Windows 10, this repo is now outdated.

 For non-technical people:

 1. Download ffmpeg https://www.wikihow.com/Install-FFmpeg-on-Windows